 It stopped me in my tracks.
 At first I didn’t know why, but then I realised, the music in the elevator I just came out was an instrumental version of ‘Don’t look back in Anger‘, complete with a sweet, nondescript string section.
 It stopped me in my tracks for two unrelated reasons.
-First, the sudden understanding that your age can be measured by the Muzak you’re surrounded by.
-When I was young I heard Elvis Presley and The Beatles everywhere, now the likes of Oasis.
+First, the sudden understanding that your age can be measured by the musical wallpaper around you.
+When I was young I heard Elvis Presley and The Beatles everywhere, now bands like Oasis.
 I must have grown 30 years older in the meantime.
 Second, the overall stupidity of Elevator music, at least in its current format.
-How time do we spend in the average elevator?
+How much time do we spend in the average elevator?
 20 seconds, 30, a minute at most, meaning that every time we use the elevator we hear a fraction of a song.
 Music for Airports makes sense, many people, including me, stroll around airports for hours.
-Music in Shopping Malls even makes sense, if only they managed the synchronisation problem, so that you don’t go from Salsa to Rock and soothing Jazz in the space of a couple of minutes as you go from one shop to the other.
+Music in Shopping Malls even makes sense, if only they managed the synchronisation problem, so that you don’t go from Salsa to Rock to soothing Jazz in the space of a couple of minutes as you go from one shop to the other.

 Still, there seem to be rules for elevator music, at least according to the (elevator) industry.
 Elevator music should have a low intrusion level, be catered to the occasion or type of place (which interestingly means that Bob Marley is only allowed at tropical resorts) and be soothing, preferably instrumental.
 It should never be loud, heavy, offensive (to any of the various audiences that can be offended) or too contemporary.
 The Classics rule in the world of elevators.